DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ### AdApplNoMask

 A string, default value: 180000000
-Purpose: limit applicant (and associated data to a minimum UCAS ID
+Purpose: limit applicants (and associated data) to a minimum UCAS ID

+### AdDentFacCode

+A string, default value: MH
+Purpose: limit A2L data to the MH Faculty code